lorsAre you trying to teach your child the beautiful colors of the world?

 In today’s post, I am sharing 9 ways you can teach your toddler the colors!

 #1.
 Focus on one color at a time.

 I don’t know about you, but opening a brand new pack of Crayola crayons is one of my favorite things to do!

-In that box of crayons, there are many colors to choose from.
-To keep a toddler from being overwhelmed by learning all the colors in the box, it’s best to have them choose one color that is their favorite.
+In that box of crayons, there are many colors to choose from, and the massive amount of choices can become a problem.
+To keep a toddler from being overwhelmed, it’s best to have them choose one color that is their favorite.